Zaracki/JS1-SquareEyes/README.md

 I have created the pages as was required from the site architecture of my chose brief: Home, List of Videos, A video page showing the product details (product details such as the description of the product, price and add to cart button), A checkout page, A checkout success, About, Contact.

+I also made adjustments/fixed some problems as suggested in my feedback.
+In my movies section i wanted a sorting system, the best way I found was to make a page for each genres to make it sort the selections when only using html and css.

 What I have used:
 Figma, Github, VS Code, HTML, CSS, wave.webaim.org, validator.w3.org, Chrome Developer Tools and Netlify